benlawraus/yaml2schema/README.rst

 TODO
 ------
 - separate the functions into options
-- at moment, program reads anvil.yaml format, and generates openapi format.
-Hence, minor change to read in an openapi format file.
 - anvil.works has `number` type that can be `int` or `float`.
 This program only uses `int`.
 Need to change this so that `float`, `double` etc can be used
 - anvil.works has `simpleobject` i.e. `json`. `list:integer` and `list:string` are implemented but needs more work to specify as pure `json`